 Microfluidics, as a technology, address major pain points in the typical diagnostic workflow.

 These benefits have been harnessed in immunoassay applications including ELISA where reagents use and time-to-result are critical.
 Applications where traditional lateral flow devices are common are now being enhanced by microfluidics as well.
 Molecular detection by techniques such as isothermal assay is now better realized by multi-channel and modular optical features.

 An area that is often overlooked but is becoming more and more important in lab operations is the concept of sustainability.
 Reagent and consumables usage have traditionally been closely linked with liquid handling methods and applications.
 Advances in multiplexing and microfluidics and other refinements have helped reduce waste and foster the practice of sustainability.
 Certain consumables, however, are a necessity for automated liquid handling systems and other high-throughput devices – and as such, no obvious way around their use exists.

 An emerging trend is focusing on minimizing the throughput of consumables such as pipetting tips by washing and regenerating their useful life.
 Plastic pipette tips are traditionally disposed of after a single use and incinerated with biohazard waste.
 It is clear, well beyond the lab, that single use plastics present a problem for our environment, not to mention the expenses associated with production and disposal.

 Although a tall order, a successful platform for liquid handling tips recycling and reuse may involve several key metrics.

-The three trends above, often in synergy, are moving the automated liquid handling industry forward.
+The three trends above are moving the automated liquid handling industry forward.
 The application of these advancements to better and more refined clinical diagnostics is a reality that is approaching with accelerating speed.
 It will continue to be interesting to see what new technologies appear along the way towards the future of clinical lab medicine.